USCIS Filing Fees Calculator

 - Verify if you qualify for any exemptions/reductions (e.g., reduced N-400 paper fee at ≤400% FPL).

 - Check whether Pub.
-L. 119-21 additional charges apply; these are separate from the base fee.
+L. 119-21 (HR-1) statutory charges apply; these are separate from the base fee and may require separate payment.

-The calculator above follows this logic and surfaces additional charges as a separate line item.
+The calculator on this page follows the same logic and surfaces statutory charges as a separate line item.

 Online vs paper — key forms